 Simply put, this means that a stateless person is someone who does not have the nationality of any country.
-Stateless communities exists due to:
+Stateless communities exist due to a number of reasons:

-- Discrimination: on the basis of race, ethnicity, religion, language or gender.
+- Discrimination: Discrimination on the basis of race, ethnicity, religion, language or gender.

-- Gaps in nationality laws: individuals fall through the system due to circumstances under which someone acquires nationality or can have it withdrawn.
+- Gaps in nationality laws: Some individuals fall through the system due to the circumstances under which they acquire nationality and others can have their nationality withdrawn.

-- Emergence of new states and changes in borders: specific groups can be left without a nationality.
+- Emergence of new states and changes in borders: With the emergence of new states and changes in borders, specific groups can be left without a nationality.
 In particular, ethnic, racial and religious minorities frequently have trouble proving their link to the country.

 Challenges Faced by the Community

-Being underprivileged and further marginalized due to statelessness, the community faces several challenges some of which are:
+Being underprivileged and further marginalized due to statelessness, the community faces several challenges:

 - Improper sanitation & waste management;